Proto-metabolism: Glyoxylate scenario

 Eschenmoser also proposed a parallel scenario where the connections between prebiotic reactions would be connected by glyoxylate, a simple α-ketoacid, produced by HCN oligomerization and hydrolysis.
 In this work, Eschenmoser proposes potential schemes to generate both informational oligomers and other key autocatalytic reactions from plausible one-carbon sources (HCN, CO, CO_{2}).

 The Krishnamurthy group at Scripps experimentally expanded on this theory.
 In mild aqueous conditions, they demonstrated that the reaction of glyoxylate and pyruvate can produce a series of α-ketoacid intermediates constituting the reductive tricarboxylic acid (TCA) cycle.
 This reaction proceeded without metal or enzyme catalysts as glyoxylate acted as both the carbon source and reducing agent in the reaction.
 Similarly, the Moran group have also reported pyruvate and glyoxylate can react in warm iron-rich water to produce TCA intermediates and some amino acids.
 Their work has successfully reconstructed 9 out of 11 TCA intermediates and 5 universal metabolic precursors.
 Additional experimental analysis is needed to connect this scenario to modern metabolism.

 Energy sources

 Unlike proto-metabolism, the bioenergetic pathways powering modern metabolism are well understood.
 In early Earth conditions, there were mainly three kinds of energy to support early metabolic pathways: high energy sources to catalyze monomers, lower energy sources to support condensation or polymerization, and energy carriers that support transfer of energy from the environment to metabolic networks.
 Examples of high energy sources include photochemical energy from ultraviolet light, atmospheric electric discharge, and geological electrochemical energy.
 These energy sources would support synthesis of biological monomers or feedstocks for proto-metabolism.
 In contrast, examples of lower energy sources for assembly of more complex molecules include anhydrous heat, mineral-catalyzed synthesis, and sugar-driven reactions.
 Energy carrier molecules could allow for propagation of the energy through the metabolic networks likely resembled modern energy carriers including ATP and NADH.
 Both energy carriers are nucleotide-based molecules and likely originated early in metabolism.

+Gene-first versus metabolism-first hypotheses

+Gene-first

+The gene-first hypothesis proposes that the first living systems were self-replicating informational molecules, most likely RNA, capable of both storing genetic information and catalyzing chemical reactions.
+Under this model, simple self-replicating molecules would evolve under selective pressures into increasingly complex organisms.

+A key advantage of the gene-first hypothesis is that a single molecule capable of template-directed replication can evolve readily if modifications breed true, whereas metabolic networks are fundamentally resistant to evolutionary change.